ahmedsnaj30/Neu-net/README.md

 dB[1] = (1/m)ΣdZ[1] --> Figure how much the bias contributed to error in 0th layer

-## Variable Updates:
+## Updating Variables:
-Reduces the error calculated from backwards propagation for next iteration.\
+Reduces the error calculated from backwards propagation for next iteration.

 W[2]:=W[2]−αdW[2]